JPFrancoia/JPFrancoia.github.io/index.md

 <span style="color: #C6C6C6;">
-**NOTE**: These stats are purely for fun, and are not meant to be taken too seriously.
+**NOTE**: These stats are not meant to be taken too seriously.
 They may or may not include contributions to my employer's codebases, depending on the year or if they used Github.
 </span>

 # Selected Publications